Throde/NLPCC2026-Task8-FIIA/README.md

 ]
 ```

-(English Reference for text_attack: "People do not know that the Western Development requires capital and technology, because the person in charge pointed out that fundamentally, knowledge and talent are needed more.")

 The response_original and response_attack fields serve only as a reference.
 After the team submits the attack set, the system backend will call the model based on text_attack to obtain the real output for calculating the actual score.

 Participating teams do not need to perform attack operations on all 1,000 items in the test set.
 They only need to submit the items that have actually been adapted.
 The maximum number of items counted towards the score is 200.
 Therefore, each team should test, filter, and sort the adapted data themselves, and submit the top 200 items with the best self-tested attack effects.